Croatia–Mexico relations: Croats in Mexico

 Croatian Jesuit priest Ivan Ratkaj came to present-day Mexican province of Chihuahua in 1680.
 He has written three very detailed reports about his trip, landscape, as well as about life, nature and customs of indigenous people.
 These are the oldest descriptions of this region.
 With his third travelogue, Ratkaj enclosed a map of the province marked with latitude and longitude, parts of the world, missionary stations and Spanish forts, habitats of provincial Indian tribes and rivers and mountains.
 It is also one of the first mapping works by Croatian authors, and the oldest map of that Mexican province.
 Map was made in 1683 as a drawing on paper.
 The original is kept in the Central Jesuit Archives in Rome.
 Small copy was published by EJ Burrus in La obra de la Provincia cartografico Mexicana de la Compañía de Jesús, 1567-1967, Madrid 1967, P. II. carta Nr.
 16.

-Economic cooperation
+Trade

-In 1997, Mexico signed a Free Trade Agreement with the European Union.
-In 2017, trade between Croatia and Mexico totaled US$44 million.
-In 2015 Croatia exported to Mexico goods worth $25.4 million and imported from it goods worth $20.6 million.
-Croatia's main exports to Mexico include: molding machines and apparatus, leather and varistors of metal oxides.
-Mexico's main exports to Croatia include: transport vehicles, machines and apparatus for wrapping merchandise and seat parts.
-Mexican multinational companies such as América Móvil and Cemex operate in Croatia.
+In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Croatia).
+In 2023, trade between Croatia and Mexico totaled US$104.6 million.
+Croatia's main exports to Mexico include: machinery for working rubber or plastics, ignition or starting equipment, electrical equipment, articles of leather, hydraulic cement, wood, medicines, parts and accessories for motor vehicles, tools, and glassware for laboratories.
+Mexico's main exports to Croatia include: preparations hides after tanning or crusting, alcohol, chemical based products, machinery, telephones and mobile phones, and tubes and pipes of iron or steel.

+Croatian gaming franchise Friendly Fire operates in Mexico.
+Mexican multinational companies such as Cemex and América Móvil operate in Croatia.
+América Móvil is the principal owner of A1 Telekom Austria Group (which operates in Croatia under A1 Hrvatska).